akashadhikari/talk-to-u-later/README.md

 <p>Imagine its your girlfriend's birthday tomorrow.
 (No offense if you're single.
 You can still imagine. :p )</p>
 <p>You had a very long day at work and thus, all you wanna do is go to bed once you reach home.
 But you know you have to wish her exactly at 00:00 because idk, its like the <b>golden rule</b> of relationship. </p>
 <p>What do you do?
 You'll probably be a good lad and stay up all night just to wish her a happy birthday on Facebook and make her feel "special" (lol).</p>
 <p>Or, may be, you can become a smart lad and try this dope thing. <b>Talk to u later (ttyl)</b> is for people like you.
 Its also for people like me.
 Its for everyone who are busy in their lives.
-Its for everyone who would love to send a <b>scheduled Facebook messages.</b></p>
+Its for everyone who would love to send <b>scheduled Facebook messages.</b></p>

 # Requirements
 I assume you have following things installed already: